 Inclusion in relevant promotional materials (such as web page noting all affiliate members), inclusion in program wide collaborative research applications, and inclusion in annual faculty meeting to discuss research directions and initiatives for the coming year.

 - Invitation to apply for membership may be initiated by the Institute Director, Associate Directors and Faculty.
 Alternatively, the prospective affiliate member may make an initial application by submitting a recommendation letter from his/her Department Chair.

 - The affiliate application should include a cover letter that outlines a description of their scientific and educational interests and a description of current and/or planned interactions with the Institute for Genome Sciences along with a current curriculum vitae (including a description of current and past funding).

-- The IGS Appointments, Promotions and Tenure committee will review all applications and make recommendations to the Director.
+- The IGS Executive Committee will review all applications and make recommendations to the Director.

 - The appointment will be for three years.
-The IGS APT committee will review all members at least once every three years to ascertain interest in continuation of affiliate status.
+The IGS Executive Committee will review all members at least once every three years to ascertain interest in continuation of affiliate status.